Toyota GR Yaris Review

-On a twisty road, you’ll be changing up and down through the six-speed manual gearbox all the time, but this only adds to the fun.
-Add in the clever optional differentials (more on these later) and you’ve got yourself a tiny hot hatch like no other.
+On a twisty road, you’ll be changing up and down through the six-speed manual gearbox pretty often, but this only adds to the fun.
+Add in the clever optional differentials (more on these later) and you’ve got yourself a tiny hot hatch unlike any other.

-Unlike the standard Yaris, the GR comes with fully independent rear suspension to help maximise grip in corners.
-Pay extra for the optional Circuit Pack and you get stiffer suspension, lighter alloy wheels and a set of upgraded differentials that can split the engine’s power to whichever wheel has the most grip for neck-snapping corner-exiting acceleration.
+Separating it further the standard Yaris, the GR comes with fully independent rear suspension to help maximise grip in corners.
+Pay extra for the optional Circuit Pack and you get stiffer suspension, lighter alloy wheels, and a set of upgraded differentials that can split the engine’s power to whichever wheel has the most grip for neck-snapping corner-exiting acceleration.

 In Normal mode, this system sends just over half of the power to the front wheels, while Sport mode ups the ante and sends 70% of the power rearward to make the GR Yaris feel more agile when accelerating through corners.
 Track mode splits the power 50:50 but it can send as much as 100% of the engine’s power to either the front or rear wheels to maximise traction at any given moment.
 This is something you might expect to see in a Mercedes-AMG A45 or Audi RS3, not a tiny tuned Yaris.